rsnpj/notes-site/notes/Year_2/Software_Methodologies/Computer_Graphics/WebGL.md

 GPU

--   Typically comprises of hundreds to thousands of processors
+-   Typically, consists of hundreds to thousands of processors

 -   Process graphics primitives in parallel